postgresml/postgresml/pgml-sdks/rust/pgml/README.md

 ## Other Noteworthy Things

 Be aware that the only pyo3 specific code in this crate is the `pymodule` invocation in `lib.rs`.
 Everything else is handled by `pgml-macros`.
-If you want to expose a Python Class directly on the Python module you have to add in the `pymodule` invocation.
+If you want to expose a Python Class directly on the Python module you have to add it in the `pymodule` invocation.
 For example, if you wanted to expose `TestStruct` so Python module users could access it directly on `pgml`, you could do the following:
 ```
 #[pymodule]
 fn pgml(_py: Python, m: &PyModule) -> PyResult<()> {